POWERS CATHOLIC HIGH SCHOOL

 COLLEGE PLACEMENT

-Students are introduced to college information, as well as assistance making decisions on where they will apply during freshman year by creating their online SCOIR account.
+creating and exploring their online SCOIR account.
 Group guidance sessions continue through sophomore and junior years, focusing on continued online and on-campus searches.
 Juniors and their parents are invited to attend the "College 101" fall evening presentation that occurs annually prior to "Meet the Teacher" night at Powers Catholic.
 Additionally, seniors are given support on the college application process as soon as senior year begins, both in a group and individual setting.

 GROUP GUIDANCE